Handling Object Symmetries in CNN-based Pose Estimation: Experimental 6-DOF Evaluation

-Table \ref{tab:6d_results_rgb} shows our average recall (AR, as defined in \cite{hodan2020bop}) on the T-LESS dataset in comparison other state-of-the-art methods for RGB-only processing.
-Our approach reaches state-of-the-art results and is only exceeded by approaches with refinement steps (\ie CosyPose \cite{labbe2020cosypose}) or that use additional training data (cf. both entries of CDPNv2 \cite{li2019cdpn}).
-Since the T-LESS dataset comprises mainly symmetric objects (28/30) it stands to reason that the proposed approach aids CNNs to converge better.
+Table \ref{tab:6d_results_rgb} shows our average recall (AR, as defined in \cite{hodan2020bop}) on the T-LESS dataset in comparison to other state-of-the-art methods for RGB-only processing.
+Our approach reaches state-of-the-art results and is only exceeded by a approache with refinement steps \ie CosyPose \cite{labbe2020cosypose}.
+Since the T-LESS dataset comprises mainly symmetric objects (28/30), it stands to reason that the proposed approach aids CNNs to converge better.

 Since we build upon \cite{richter2019towards}, which introduced a simple method for utilizing the depth image's information by fusing it directly into the PnP stage, we are able to integrate depth data as well.
 Our results with depth fusion in comparison to state-of-the-art results on RGB-D can be seen in Table \ref{tab:6d_results_rgbd}.
 We are the only algorithm not refining with an ICP-variant.
 Therefore, our predictions are calculated noticeably faster (cf. \ref{tab:6d_results_rgbd}).
-Nevertheless our results on RGB-D data are competitive.
+Nevertheless, our results on RGB-D data are competitive.

-\section{RELATED WORK}
+\section{Related Work}

-The problem of symmetry in CNN based 6D-Pose detection is also discussed in \cite{pitteri2019object}.
+The problem of symmetry in CNN-based 6D-Pose detection is also discussed in \cite{pitteri2019object}.
 This work, as well as \cite{rad2017bb8} propose a simple normalization of the pose's rotation.
 Naturally, this introduces an uncontinuity after one rotation of symmetry, wherefore they furthermore propose to learn a second, offsetted, normalization per symmetry.
 This normalization is of course also uncontinuous but at a different angle.
 Finally, a special segmentation is learned in addition to the normalized rotations, which only use is to indicate in which normalization's sweet spot the perceived rotation lies and therefore which normalization output should be used to calculate the pose.
 This approach is also used in \eg \cite{labbe2020cosypose} or \cite{oberweger2018making}.